-- 29.59 Applications made under s.50 of the Administration Act 1985 are governed by CPR rule 57.13 and PD 57 paragraphs 12 to 14.
-The information specified in paragraph 13.1 of the PD is essential and must be set out fully. - 29.60 Attention is drawn to the requirements of paragraph 13.2 of the PD which apply where the claim is for the appointment of a substituted personal representative.
-The court will be able to make an appointment without a signed consent to act and written evidence of fitness.
+- 24.104 Applications made under s.50 of the Administration Act 1985 are governed by CPR rule 57.13 and PD 57 paragraphs 12 to 14.
+The information specified in paragraph 13.1 of the PD is essential and must be set out fully.
+The application should include a draft order in Form CH 41 (http://hmctsformfinder.justice.gov.uk/HMCTS/GetForms.do?court_forms_category=Chancery), adapted as appropriate to the circumstances - 24.105 Attention is drawn to the requirements of paragraph 13.2 of the PD which apply where the claim is for the appointment of a substituted personal representative.
+The court will not be able to make an appointment without a signed consent to act and written evidence of fitness.
 If the defendant proposes substitution, the provisions must also be complied with.